DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/README.md

 It's important to mention that limiting speed at which data is read from the SD card will cause incompatibility with some Atomiswave conversions.
 To mitigate this issue, I have been helping Deunan (the creator of GDEMU, as well as other ODEs) test a new version of his firmware which will auto-detect "Nakoruru: The Gift She Gave Me" and impose the data-read limit without any additional configuration.
 <br><br>
 <li><b>MODE</b></li>
-Create a <tt>mode.cfg</tt> file inside the folder for this disc image containing the following entries:
+Inside the disc image folder, create a <tt>mode.cfg</tt> file containing the following entries:
 <br><br>
 <pre>
 Flags=8